Mr-Xcoder/Cthulhu/Input-Output-Documetation.md

 - `«` - Outputs the result given by the piece of code from its occurrence all the way to the end of the program.

 - `›` - Outputs the result given by the piece of code from its occurrence up until the first `‹` symbol.
-Take note that if no occurernce of `‹` is detected after a `›`, the interpreter will most likely throw an error.
-This is the only function in Cthulhu that has unbounded arity.
+Take note that if no occurrence of `‹` is detected after a `›`, the interpreter will most likely throw an error.
+This is the only function in Cthulhu that has unbounded, controlable arity.

 ### Types and Formats